o3world/front-end-interview/content-order/README.md

    `.header`, `.content`, `.sidebar`, `.navigation`, and `.footer`.
 The `.content` and `.sidebar` sections should sit side-by-side, the `.content` section take up 75% of the available space, and the sections should be equal height.
-   The remaining sections should fill the available space.
+   The remaining sections be 100% wide.
 3. At 960px wide and above, the layout should shift to a 3 column design.
-The `.header` comes first and is full width.
+The `.header` comes first and is 100% wide.
 The `.navigation`, `.content` and `.sidebar` all sit side-by-side in that order.
 The `.navigation` should be fixed at 200px wide and the `.content` should take up 75% of the remaining space.
 These three sections should be equal height.
-The `.footer` comes last and should be full width.
+The `.footer` comes last and should be 100% wide.
 4. Finally, the page sections should never exceed 1200px wide and it should be centered within the browser window although the actually page content should be aligned to the left.